-A quite interesting position!
+This one is quite an interesting position!
 It is less known and so amazing when you have mastitis!
-Your baby should be laying on their back while you prop yourself up on a pillow and let your breasts dangle while you breastfeed.
+Your baby should be lying on their back while you prop yourself up on a pillow and let your breasts dangle while you breastfeed.
 Gravity and your baby’s suckling will help drain a clogged duct.

 There’s no right or wrong way of breastfeeding, and don’t let anyone tell you otherwise!
 I hope this leaves you feeling empowered to get creative in finding the right breastfeeding position for you and baby in any given situation.